Service Bus Bindings

 If you set the NetOnewayRelayBinding binding security mode property to Transport, the channel will require SSL protection.
 In this case, all traffic sent to and from the relay service will be protected via SSL; however, it is important to realize that the message will pass through the relay service in the clear.
 If you want to ensure full privacy, you should use the Message security mode, in which case you can encrypt everything except the addressing information in the message passing through the relay service.

 The NetOnewayRelayBinding binding requires all operations on the service contract to be marked as one-way operations (

 IsOneWay=true).
 Assuming that’s the case, to use this WCF binding, specify it on your endpoint definitions and supply the necessary credentials.

-When using the NetOnewayRelayBinding, the on-premise WCF service connects to the relay service over TCP by default.
+When using the NetOnewayRelayBinding, the on-premises WCF service connects to the relay service over TCP by default.
 If you are operating in a network environment that does not enable any outbound TCP connections beyond HTTP(s), you can configure the various relay bindings to use a more aggressive connection mode to work around those constraints.
 This is made possible by configuring the on-premises WCF service to establish an HTTP connection with the relay service (instead of a TCP connection).
 Service Bus provides a system-wide ConnectivityMode setting that you can configure with one of three values: